-This course, taught in two cross-listed sections (Comp Lit 252A and English 242G) will focus on reading prose fiction, with particular focus on the Novel.
+This course, taught in two cross-listed sections (Comp Lit 252A and English 200G) will focus on reading prose fiction, with particular focus on the Novel.
 It makes no difference which section you select.

-The principal focus will be the examination of longer fictional works are a primary mode of thinking and reasoning, following how imaginative engagement with recurrent and practical questions leads us to increasingly sophisticated and insightful revelations about experience.
-The novels selected all address, in very different ways, how our lives may be shaped by what, and how, we imagine—particularly when we may not recognize initially the extent to which what we imagine and what we become are connected.
+The principal focus will be the examination of longer fictional works as a primary mode of thinking and reasoning, following how imaginative engagement with recurrent and practical questions leads us to increasingly sophisticated and insightful revelations about experience.
+The novels selected all address, in very different ways, how our lives may be shaped by what, and how, we imagine particularly when we may not recognize initially the extent to which what we imagine and what we become are connected.

 Over the course of the quarter, there will be three writing assignments, each precisely focused on issue of reading.
 The discussion sections will provide an opportunity to work through issues in reading, and to work in a focused way on writing.
 There will also be a weekly quiz (brief) on assigned readings for each week.